LA Tech players visit kids in community outreach event

 Long-time Louisiana Tech assistant coach Ed Jackson is in his fourth year as the Assistant A.D./Character Education and is beginning his 21st season as a part of the Tech staff.

 Jackson also works with the character education program for the Louisiana Tech athletics department.

 For years, Jackson has been actively involved as the counselor and sponsor for the university's Fellowship of Christian Athletes and his current role enables him to continue to mold the lives of Tech student-athletes.

-Jackson played collegiately for Louisiana Tech in the early 1980s, but he never dreamed that a quarter of a century later he would still be a part of the Bulldog program.
+Jackson played collegiately for Louisiana Tech in the early 1980s, but he never dreamed that more than 35 years later he would still be a part of the Bulldog program.

 In addition to his role as the character education coordinator, Jackson will also be working with the team as an assistant strength and conditioning coach.

-He will be trying to instill the same life lessons he learned as a player at Tech that helped him achieve so many years of success as a player, coach, husband, father and man of strong faith.
+He instills the same life lessons he learned as a player at Tech that helped him achieve so many years of success as a player, coach, husband, father and man of strong faith.